 A preliminary study reported in Developmental Medicine and Child Neurology found that low doses of pamidronate increase bone density in children with spastic cerebral palsy (CP).
-All of the children in the study had spastic quadriplegia, a severe form of cerebral palsy characterized by muscle stiffness in all four limbs and the mouth and tongue.
+All the children in the study had spastic quadriplegia, a severe form of cerebral palsy characterized by muscle stiffness in all four limbs and the mouth and tongue.
 These cerebral palsy victims often have decreased mobility and cognitive deficiencies.
-The hope is that this new drug improves bone density, ameliorating a weakness in many cerebral palsy victims who, because of their decreased mobility, are at higher risk for fractures.
+The hope is that this new drug improves bone density, improving a weakness in many cerebral palsy victims who, because of their decreased mobility, are at higher risk for fractures.

 What a blessing it would be if science could make more dramatic advances for cerebral palsy victims.
 This drug is not a panacea for people who suffer from cerebral palsy.
 But progress is progress.
 Let’s hope it keeps coming.

 There have been a lot of innovations since this post was first written 13 years ago.
 In 2019, we have several technological advancements are changing what we can do to help children with cerebral palsy live their best lives.

 Self-Initiated Prone Progression Crawler (SIPPC)

 This device links the child’s clothes to a skateboard that has a machine-learning algorithm that assists the child in learning to crawl.
 It also has a transmitter cap that may provide researchers with valuable information to see how to brain process learning to crawl with this device.
 Is every insurance company going to pay for this kind of thing?
 This is the reason that you want to maximize your child’s recovery in a birth injury case.
 You want to give your child every advantage.
 And that costs money.

 Cell-Based Technologies Like Autologous M2 Macrophages